Brian Burke (Australian politician): Downfall

 In April 1991, Burke appeared before the WA Inc royal commission.
 The royal commission's report, released on 19 October 1992, was critical of Burke but did not consider his behaviour illegal.
 The report stated:

 Some ministers elevated personal or party advantage over their constitutional obligation to act in the public interest.
 The decision to lend Government support to the rescue of Rothwells in October 1987 was principally that of Mr Burke as Premier.
 Mr Burke's motives in supporting the rescue were not related solely to proper governmental concerns.
 They derived in part from his well-established relationship with Mr Connell, the chairman and major shareholder of Rothwells, and from his desire to preserve the standing of the Australian Labor Party in the eyes of those sections of the business community from which it had secured much financial support.

 However, another report found that he had falsely claimed $17,000 worth of travel expenses.
 In 1992, Burke was charged with five counts of defrauding the state by making false claims on the parliamentary imprest account.
-He was accused of claiming money from the account on five separate occasions despite those trips having been already paid for by another account.
+He was accused of claiming money from the account on five occasions despite those trips having been already paid for by another account.
 Burke's defence was that his staff had done so unwittingly and that he had no knowledge of it.
 One of the charges was later dropped.
 On 13 July 1994, Burke was found guilty on all four counts of fraud.
 The maximum sentence he faced was three years jail for each count.
 He was released on bail for $25,000.
 Two days later, he was sentenced to two years in prison.
 He was released on parole after seven months.

 In April 1995, he was stripped of his Order of Australia honour.

 In March 1997, he was found guilty of stealing $122,585 in campaign donations to the Labor Party to fund his stamp collection.
 He was sentenced to three years jail, but served six months before the conviction was quashed on appeal.